kailash-manasarovar/statement/docs/preface.md

 In communication with the gangs online, the author found out that the evil had been in residence for decades, but it has only lately grown out of all proportion into something so hideous, so despicable, so egregious, no one is safe.

-You might think the police would be keen to root out sex offending networks as quick as possible, particularly when their main targets have morphed from any single vulnerable female, or male with money, who might happenstance into the town and bump into an "introduction agent", into children and younger, and not necessarily just the foreign ones anymore.
+You might think the police would be keen to root out sex offending networks as quick as possible, particularly when their main targets have morphed from any single vulnerable female, or male with money, who might happenstance into the town and bump into an "introduction agent", into children and younger, and not necessarily just the foreign ones anymore either.

-But my requests for help were ignored.
+All my requests for help were ignored.
 By the Spanish police three times, and by UK police numerous times too.

 Why is anyone's guess.